A decent introduction to Gradient Descent in Python

 Okay, but how does that help us?
 With the help of the Gradient we can minimize the output of our loss function.
 That’s what our goal is, we want to minimize the loss.

-Let’s say the above graph is the course of our loss function where y is the loss and x is the weight.
-We want to find the value of x where y is the smallest since y is the loss, and we want a minimal loss in our model to make better predictions.
-In the scenario above, that would be at position x = 3.
+is the loss, and we want a minimal loss in our model to make better predictions.
+In the scenario above, that would be at position x = 3

-But how do we find this spot x?
+?
 That’s where the Gradient Descent algorithm comes into play.

 Gradient 2

-From there on, we calculate the Gradient for this given starting position x.
+.
 Afterwards, we take a small step leftwards (because we want to reach the minimum) depending on the Gradient’s size.

 How do we know whether we need to move to the left or to the right?
 In this case the Gradient is positive since there’s a positive slope at this position.
 So, we know that we have to go leftwards.
 If we are on a spot that is more left, we have to go rightwards because the slope is negative there.